waku-org/pm/ROADMAP.md

 ### Bindings - Mobile

 - **Deliverables**: (1)

 Verify and demonstrate that the Golang and Rust bindings work on mobile environments (Android and iOS).
+Note that a review of client side protocols may be needed to ensure that nwaku uses the right protocols on mobile (e.g. circuit relay as a client).

 ### Serve Limited Content Topic (Store)